-Japan’s banking giant Mizuho Financial Group will launch its digital currency platform for payments and remittance services on March 1, local financial newspaper Nikkei Asian Review reports on Feb.
+Japan’s banking giant Mizuho Financial Group will launch its bespoke stablecoin for payments and remittance services on March 1, local financial newspaper Nikkei Asian Review reports on Feb.
 21.

 In a partnership with around 60 counterpart financial institutions — which together reportedly host 56 million user accounts — Mizuho’s new “J-Coin” digital currency platform will reportedly directly link existing bank accounts with digital wallets.

 Mizuho Financial Group is a public banking holding company that reported over $1.8 trillion in total assets as of Dec.
 31, 2018.